How To Follow A Rotation Diet

 You want to track any symptoms throughout the week.
-As times goes on, it will become easier to see patterns and ferret out anything that isn’t working.
+As time goes on, it will become easier to see patterns and ferret out anything that isn’t working.

 Simplify your meals

-Structure your meals to be a protein, 1-2 vegetables, and a healthy fat.
+Structure your meals to be a protein, 1-2 vegetables, and healthy fat.
 Keep it simple to give yourself more options to rotate!
-It’s easier to prep, and can be just as delicious.
+It’s easier to prep and can be just as delicious.

 The freezer if your friend